webpack/webpack.js.org/src/content/api/compilation-object.md

 sort: 14
 contributors:
   - EugeneHlushko
+  - wizardofhogwarts
 ---

-Compilation object has many methods and hooks avaialble.
-On this page we will list the available methods and properties.
+Compilation object has many methods and hooks available.
+On this page, we will list the available methods and properties.

 ## compilation object methods